breatheco-de/content/src/content/lesson/python-syntax.md

 Okay, now is when everything starts getting fun!
 To control your application's flow, you'll have several options, and you are going to use each of them every single day.
 So, you must become comfortable using them.

-### Conditionals: If…else…
+### Conditionals: If...else

 The first tool you have is the `if...else` conditional.
 You can tell the computer to skip any part of your code, depending on the current value of your variables.

-The if statement allows you to execute a piece of code if certain conditions are met (or are true).
-The "else" statement will execute an alternate piece of code in case the condition is false.
+The `if` statement allows you to execute a piece of code if certain conditions are met (or are true).
+The `else` statement will execute an alternate piece of code in case the condition is false.

 ```python
 if number < 18: